 An oral hearing was held at which the Appellant submitted that the proposal included an area of deforestation and is thus a class of project covered by Annex II of the EU EIA Directive.
 The appellant argued that, based on the application submitted, the reforestation would leave portion of the site as open space and, as such, would constitute deforestation and a change of land use.
-He noted that the subject forestry had been planted in 1988 and claimed that it should have been subject to EIA.
-The appellant argued that no screening was carried out to determine the requirement for EIA.
-The Appellant indicated that a Forestry Management Unit defines the project area and should be considered in terms of assessment under the EIA Directive.
-The Appellant stated that the proposal needs to be assessed in combination with other plans and projects proposed in the same vicinity and questioned why DAFM relied on Coillte's in-combination assessment when private projects were not included.
+The Appellant highlighted that the initial assessment by DAFM relied on Coillte's in-combination assessment which did not include private projects and so was not a complete assessment.
 The Appellant contended that the Harvest Plan should have been subject to DAFM scrutiny and be available to the public before the appeal deadline and that it should highlight and map all key environmental details.
-The Appellant specified that the proposal was a source and that both direct and indirect hydrological pathways exist to a Natura site which lists the highly sensitive Fresh Water Pearl Mussel as a Qualifying Interest.
-Evidence of the direct hydrological connection was referred to but not put before the FAC.
-The indirect hydrological connection referred to surface water amplified by clear felling, especially in periods of high rainfall.
-The Appellant argued that the NPWS and EPA should have been consulted based on the precautionary principle given the proximity to such a Natura site.
-The Appellant further submitted that the licence did not provide sufficient protection for birds in line with EU legislation.
+A bio-map is not currently required for felling.
+The Appellant reiterated his opinion that an Appropriate Assessment was required for this proposal for the reasons previously stated.
+He contends that a desk check does not provide the necessary degree of certainty.
+In addition, it was indicated that the southern portion of the proposal site is within a FWPM catchment.
+The appellant did not identify a direct hydrological connection.
+The Appellant referred to indirect surface water hydrological connection, amplified by clear felling, especially in periods of high rainfall on an upland site such as this.
+The slope of the site was given as East to West falling from c210m to 160m.
+Areas of high risk of landslide as identified by Geological Survey of Ireland were referred to.
+The Appellant argued that the NPWS should have been consulted given the area of the proposal and the proximity to such a Natura site.
+The Appellant submitted that neither the licence nor National legislation, in particular the Wildlife Act, provide sufficient protection for birds in line with EU legislation.
 The Appellant did not submit any evidence regarding species that related to the specific decision under appeal.
 The Applicant contended that the proposal does not include any deforestation or land use change while noting that the application did include small unplanted areas.
-The Applicant did not accept that the Forestry Management Unit defines the project area.
-Further to an examination of the proposal site, which included a site inspection, the Applicant found no evidence of a direct hydrological connection and explained that rich agricultural land and forestry are situated between the proposal and any watercourse.
-DAFM asserted their contention that the proposal does not include a class of project covered by the EIA Directive and that based on the available information there is no hydrological connection.
+Further to an examination of the proposal site, which included a site inspection, the Applicant found no evidence of a direct hydrological connection to the nearest waterbody that flows to the SAC.
+The site was stated to be dry and to have no relevant water courses or aquatic zones.
+DAFM asserted their contention that the proposal does not include a class of project covered by the EIA Directive and that a public road runs between the forest and the SAC.